johnh0425/CSE_151A_Project/README.md

 ## Statement Of Collaboration:

 **Zachary Thomason:** Member: Provided majority of code for models 1 and 2.
 Helped with model 3.
 Contributed to readme for milestones 4.
-Wrote model sections of the final writeup, discussion sections for models 1 & 2, and created figures for KNN and Decision trees.
+Wrote model sections of the final writeup, discussion sections for models 1 & 2, created figures for KNN and Decision trees, and wrote conclusion.

 **John Hsu:** Member: Contributed to coding in all milestones.
 Major contributor in data exploration and preprocessing.
 There was also a contribution in the readme for milestones 4 and 5.